vlnx/fcount/README.md

 **-d** | **Do not** count folders.

-Most flags are on as default, as I figured most people would wan't all three pieces of information most of the time.
+Most flags are on as default, as I figured most people would want all three pieces of information most of the time.

 Flags can be chained together, like this: `-rsd`, or done seperately: `-r -s -d`.